Asifekhlaque/GoogleSolutionChallange-GoodHealth/README.md

 - Khushi (Content Writer and Designing Head) khushik28pvtt@gmail.com
 # Objective of this Solution
+- Giving awareness to the society about the blood donation
+- Giving society to a trusted platform where they can educate about the blood donation and how they can get the blood if it is in emergency
 ## Meeting List
 Meeting 1st https://meet.google.com/rkk-jrpp-gut
 ### Duration